10 Best Beaches in Corfu, Greece

 One thing I like about this beach is that it gets deep quickly.
 You don’t need to swim far out to reach a point where your legs can’t reach the bottom.
 Maybe that’s a con for you, but it’s a pro for me!

 If you’re not a fan of cold water, this beach might not be for you.
-It is by far the coldest water we swam in our entire trip, but it is still much warmer than the Pacific Ocean that I’m used to in California.
+It is by far the coldest water we’ve found in Corfu, but it is still much warmer than the Pacific Ocean, which is what I’m used to being from California.

 Recommendation: If you want a chill day in one spot, rent a couple of chairs and relax here.
 It does get crowded, but you’re also in a town with restaurants all around if you want to step away from the beach to grab some food and come back later.